mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     test_loss += loss_function(output, labels).item()

-Here we calculate the loss, get the value of it (the .item() part) and add it to the total test_loss.
+Here we calculate the loss, get the value of it (the .item() part), and add it to the total test_loss.
+We're summing it here because we are just going to get one value for the average loss later

     guesses = torch.max(output, 1, keepdim = True)[1]

 **guesses** here is more or less explained in the explanation for **output = neural_net(images)** in the training function we just did.
 I'd recommend rereading that if you don't understand this part.
 Here we are getting the max values from each of the ten columns in the output.
 These max values are the neural network's guesses for each image.
 We are using the [torch.max](https://pytorch.org/docs/stable/torch.html#torch.max) function here, which finds the maximum value of the elements in the input tensor (here we are inputting **output**).
-The [1] here gets us the indices of the max values rather than the max values themselves, which correspond to the guess of the digit (the column) rather than the actual value of the confidence from the neural network, which would be just some meaningless number or decimal to us.
-As an example, the confidence (which would be [0]) for the highest column, column 2, may be 1.7891... while the column index is just 2.
-We want the 2 as the guess, not the 1.7891...
+The [1] here gets us the indices of the max values rather than the max values themselves.
+The indices correspond to the guess of the digit (the column) rather than the actual value of the confidence from the neural network, which would just be some meaningless number or decimal to us.
+As an example, the confidence (which would be [0]) for the highest column, let's say column 2, may be 1.7891... while the column index is just 2.
+We want the index, 2, as the guess, not the 1.7891...
 You can check this later by printing **guesses** after replacing [1] with [0].
+You'll just get a bunch of decimals rather than numbers.

     correct_guesses += torch.eq(guesses, labels.data.view_as(guesses)).sum()

-Here we check which guesses were correct.  [torch.eq](https://pytorch.org/docs/stable/torch.html#torch.eq) computes element-wise equality for two tensors (if the element at index 0 of tensor 1 is the same as the element at index 0 of tensor 2, then if the element at index 1 is same as the element at the other index 1, down the entire list).
+Here we check which guesses were correct.  [torch.eq](https://pytorch.org/docs/stable/torch.html#torch.eq) computes element-wise equality for two tensors (checks if the element at index 0 of tensor 1 is the same as the element at index 0 of tensor 2, then checks if the element at index 1 is same as the element at the other index 1, down the entire list).
 In this case the two tensors are the **guesses** tensor and **labels** tensor.
-The output is then a ByteTensor with a 1 at each location where the elements are the same.
+The output is then a ByteTensor (basically a list of 0's or 1's) with a 1 at each location where the elements are the same.
 By taking the sum of all the 1's in the ByteTensor, we can get the amount of correct guesses the model made.
-The view_as function works by viewing the tensor you are calling it from in the same way you view the tensor that is the input parameter (in this case viewing the labels tensor as the guesses tensor).
-Doing labels.data.view_as(guesses) means that we are taking the label tensor (of Size([1000])), and viewing it as a tensor which is the same size as guesses (Size([1000, 1]).
+The view_as function works by changing the dimensions of the tensor you are calling it from to be the same as the input tensor (in this case changing the dimensions of the labels tensor to be the same as the guesses tensor).
+Doing labels.data.view_as(guesses) means that we are taking the labels tensor (of Size([1000])), and viewing it as a tensor which is the same dimensions as guesses (Size([1000, 1]).
+Thus the labels tensor becomes size([1000, 1]) for the course of the operation.
 This makes the two tensors 'broadcastable' in Pytorch, which allows us to do operations on them.

     test_loss /= len(test_dataset)/test_batch_size
     test_losses.append(test_loss)

-As we summed the test_loss throughout the test, we now will average it by dividing it by the length of the dataset over the size of the test batches (in this case 10000/1000 = 10).
-Basically the test_loss is the sum of the loss from each batch, and the length of the dataset over the size of the test batches gives the total amount of test batches.
-The reason we take the average test loss here rather than the loss for each batch is that we only want one number for the loss.
+As we are not our of the for loop, we will get the average of the test_loss that we summed throughout the test.
+To do this, we will divide the test_loss by the amount of batches (length of the dataset divided by test batches, in this case 10000/1000 = 10).
+The test_loss is the sum of the loss from each batch, and the length of the dataset divided by the size of the test batches gives the total amount of test batches.
+The reason we take the average test loss here, rather than the individual loss for each batch, is that we only care about how the last training epoch affected the testing.
+The loss during betwen batches during testing does not matter, it's the testing loss after each training epoch that does.
 We then append this loss to the list of test losses to plot on a graph later.

     current_accuracy = float(correct_guesses)/float(len(test_loader.dataset))
     test_accuracy.append(current_accuracy)